easakibahmad/auth-course-review/README.md

 # Authentication and Authorization

 Created auth.ts file for middleware support.
 And implemented jwt authentication and authorization in this file
+implemented jwt token system to authenticate user

 # Utils